-Any party may apply to a court for substituting an appointment of an arbitrator if the party-agreed appointment procedure has failed, i.e. one party does not act in accordance with the agreed procedure, or the parties are unable to reach an agreement as to the joint appointment of an arbitrator, or a third party does not fulfil its role in the appointment of an arbitrator.
+Any party may apply to a court in order to substitute an appointment of an arbitrator if the party-agreed appointment procedure has failed, i.e. one party does not act in accordance with the agreed procedure, or the parties are unable to reach an agreement as to the joint appointment of an arbitrator, or a third party does not fulfil its role in the appointment of an arbitrator.